-Yet another way of putting it is in reference to the Food Guide Pyramid, which is a way to visualize the amount of food you should eat from each of the five food groups, each day.
+Yet another way of putting it is in reference to the Food Guide Pyramid, which for many years was a way to visualize the amount of food you should eat from each of the five food groups, each day.
 By this method, depending on your weight, you need two to three 3-ounce servings of meat, fish, poultry or meat analog each day.
 (A meat analog is a soy or grain based product that is manufactured to look and taste like certain meat products.)

-Recently, the USDA introduced a new concept to replace the pyramid called simply "My Plate."
+Note - The USDA has introduced a newer concept to replace the pyramid called simply "My Plate."
 This model provides a visual representation of the variety of foods that should regularly be found on our dinner plates, including protein.

 What this means to you